Matveibos/rails_answers_and_guides/README.md

 ## Any new tutorial?
 Old tutorial, but may be usefull [railscast](http://railscasts.com/)

-## Do you neea any information and articles about Ruby and rails 5?
+## Do you need any information and articles about Ruby and rails 5?
 Check it [rubyplus](https://rubyplus.com/articles)

 ## You are always have seen it, but never complete, may be time is comming?